Owens-Illinois Glass Company

 Formerly headquartered at Toledo, OH; now based at Perrysburg, OH, Owens-Illinois, Inc. had (and has) many glass manufacturing locations worldwide.
 (See list of 19 currently operating glass container plants in North America, farther down on this page).

+Several trademarks have been used over the years by Owens-Illinois.
 Shown on this page are pictures of typical trademark variations used on their containers, especially during the early years.
 Most of the pics show the first and most widely recognized mark used beginning in 1929.
 As pictured, it can vary slightly from one container to another.
-It consists of a ”Diamond and O (oval) entwined, with an I in center” and dates from circa 1929 into the mid and late 1950s.
-(I have seen a bottle with this trademark carrying a date code of 1959).
-The diamond/oval/i mark may not have been, in actual practice, implemented onto bottle molds until some time in 1930, simply because of the time and effort involved in re-tooling/altering molds already in use.
+It consists of a “Diamond and O (oval) entwined, with an I in center” and dates from circa 1929 into the mid and late 1950s.
+(Latest confirmed date code with this older trademark known on a bottle is 1966).
+The diamond/oval/i mark may not have been, in actual practice, implemented onto all bottle molds until some time in 1930, simply because of the time and effort involved in re-tooling/altering molds already in use.

 On very small bottles, the mark may be rather indistinct and the “I” may be virtually invisible, or just a tiny dot.
-At may be misinterpreted as the number “1″.
+It may be misinterpreted as the number “1”.
 On the typical bottle, there is usually a number to the left of, to the right of, and below, the trademark.

-(Note: The above arrangement is the most commonly seen, at least on soda bottles, but some containers (such as liquor flasks) are marked in other ways and thus the codes may be arranged in a different configuration).
+(Note: The above arrangement is the most commonly seen, at least on soda bottles, but some containers, such as liquor flasks, are frequently marked in other ways and thus the codes may be arranged in a different configuration.
+See the paragraph titled “Liquor Bottle Permit Numbers”).

-The second mark was phased in during the 1950s with the removal of the diamond.
-There was a gradual changeover from the “old” to the “new” trademark which occurred over a period of four or five years beginning in 1954.
+The second mark used by Owens-Illinois Glass Company was phased in during the mid- 1950s with the removal of the diamond.
+Julian Toulouse (Bottle Makers and their Marks, 1971), states this mark was used beginning in the year 1954.
+However, more research over the years has shown there was actually a gradual changeover from the “old” to the “new” trademark on containers, which occurred over a period of four or five years beginning in 1954 (with a few known exceptions—see note below discussing a bottle made in 1966 which carries the “old” trademark on the base!).

-Some bottle molds already in use were not re-engraved until as late as 1957 or 1958, even, as mentioned, in 1959.
-However, after 1958 the great majority of O-I bottles carried the “new” trademark, which merely consists of an I inside an oval, or circle.
+Some bottle molds already in use were not re-engraved until as late as 1957, 1958, 1959, even, as mentioned, in 1966.
+However, after about 1958 the great majority of O-I containers carried the “new” (second) principal trademark, which merely consists of an I inside an oval, or circle.

-Other marks include “DURAGLAS”, a trademark used after 1940, and “LOWEX” another brand name which was used for their borosilicate glass forumula used especially for power line insulators.
+Other marks include “ILLINOIS“, a brand name apparently used for a line of prescription bottles (similar to their bottles marked “OWENS”); “DURAGLAS“, a trademark used after 1940 and which appears embossed on innumerable bottles of many types; and “LOWEX” another brand name which was used for their borosilicate glass forumula employed especially for power line insulators.

 Although Owens-Illinois has made containers of many different shades of color over the years, the great majority of glass bottles commonly found (especially older containers that show up often at flea markets, antique malls, yard sales, junk shops, ebay, etc) are made of clear (colorless), green (emerald, forest green or “seven up” green) and amber (“beer bottle brown”) glass.